Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

-Let us define these two categories of representations.
-Representations of the vertex algebra $V_{^L k}({}^L\fg)$ are the same as representations of the affine Lie algebra $\Lfgh$ of level $^Lk$ satisfying a finiteness condition: every vector is annihilated by the Lie subalgebra $z^N \cdot {}^L\fg[[z]]$ for sufficiently large $N$.
-We denote the category of such representations by $\Lfgh_{^Lk}$-mod.
-Let $\Lfgh_{^Lk}$-mod$^0$ be the category of those representations of $\Lfgh$ of level $^Lk$ on which the action of the Lie subalgebra $^L\fg[[z]]$ can be exponentiated to the corresponding Lie group $^LG[[z]]$.
-This is the same as a full subcategory of the usual category ${\mc O}$ of $\Lfgh$ of level $^Lk$ whose objects are the representations whose restriction to the constant Lie subalgebra $^L\fg$ decomposes as a direct sum of finite-dimensional representations.
+Let us define precisely the two categories of representations mentioned above.
+Representations of the vertex algebra $V_{^L\neg k}(\wh{^L\neg \fg})$ are the same as representations of the affine Lie algebra $\Lfgh$ of level $^L\neg k$ satisfying a finiteness condition: every vector is annihilated by the Lie subalgebra $z^N \cdot {}^L\neg \fg[[z]]$ for sufficiently large $N$.
+We denote the category of such representations by $\Lfgh_{^L\neg k}$-mod.
+Let $\Lfgh_{^L\neg k}$-mod$^0$ be the category of those representations of $\Lfgh$ of level $^L\neg k$ on which the action of the Lie subalgebra $^L\neg \fg[[z]]$ can be exponentiated to the corresponding Lie group $^L\neg G[[z]]$.
+This is the same as a full subcategory of the usual category ${\mc O}$ of $\Lfgh$ of level $^L\neg k$ whose objects are the representations whose restriction to the constant Lie subalgebra $^L\neg \fg$ decomposes as a direct sum of finite-dimensional representations.

-We will assume that $^Lk$ is such that $^L(k+h^\vee) \not\in {\mathbb Q}_{\geq 0}$.
-Then simple objects of this category are labeled by dominant integrals weights $\lambda \in {}^LP^+$ of $^L\fg$.
-The simple object $L_{\lambda,{}^Lk}$ corresponding to $\lambda \in {}^LP^+$ is the unique irreducible quotient of the Weyl module over $\Lfgh$ of level $^Lk$ induced from the irreducible representation of $^L\fg$ with highest weight $\lambda$ (note that $L_{\lambda,{}^Lk}$ is simply the Weyl module, for any dominant integral weight, if $^Lk$ is not a rational number).
-The category $\Lfgh_{^Lk}$-mod$^0$ can be defined as the full subcategory of $\Lfgh_{^Lk}$-mod whose objects are representations with irreducible subquotients of this form.
+We will assume that $^L\neg k$ is generic or negative rational.
+Then simple objects of this category are labeled by dominant integrals weights $\lambda \in {}^L\neg P^+$ of $^L\neg \fg$.
+The simple object $L_{\lambda,{}^L\neg k}$ corresponding to $\lambda \in {}^L\neg P^+$ is the unique irreducible quotient of the Weyl module over $\Lfgh$ of level $^L\neg k$ induced from the irreducible representation of $^L\neg \fg$ with highest weight $\lambda$ (note that for any dominant integral weight, $L_{\lambda,{}^L\neg k}$ is the Weyl module itself if $^L\neg k$ is not a rational number).
+The category $\Lfgh_{^L\neg k}$-mod$^0$ can be defined as the full subcategory of $\Lfgh_{^L\neg k}$-mod whose objects are representations with irreducible subquotients of this form.
 Imposing an additional property that representations have finitely many irreducible subquotients (i.e., have finite composition series), we obtain the category extensively studied by Kazhdan and Lusztig, who in particular defined the structure of a braided tensor category on it, see \cite{KL}.
-This will be our category of representations of the vertex algebra $V_{^L k}({}^L\fg)$.
+This will be our category of representations of the vertex algebra $V_{^L\neg k}(\wh{^L\neg \fg})$.

-Note that if $^Lk$ is generic in the above sense, then the category $\Lfgh_{^Lk}$-mod$^0$ is a semi-simple abelian category that is equivalent to the category of finite-dimensional representations of $^L\fg$.
+Note that if $^L\neg k$ is generic in the above sense, then the category $\Lfgh_{^L\neg k}$-mod$^0$ is a semi-simple abelian category that is equivalent to the category of finite-dimensional representations of $^L\neg \fg$.